darciu/Scribe-2.0/README.md

 2. Add new path to 'PATH' Environment Variable to C:\Python3.x\Scripts\ location.
 This depends on where your Python is installed.

-3.Go to the folder where your python script is located in.
+3. Go to the folder where your python script is located in.
 Open command window in this folder (shift + right click).

-4.Type in 'pyinstaller -w[python_script_name].
+4. Type in 'pyinstaller -w[python_script_name].

-5.You can find executable file in folder 'dist'.
+5. You can find executable file in folder 'dist'.
 In this case it will be named 'main_window.exe'.
 You can rename it and make Desktop shortcut.

 ##Author